 Westpac accused of Australia’s biggest money laundering breach

-Mmoney laundering and anti-terrorist financing laws broken on 23 million occasions in six years
+Financing laws broken by bank on 23 million occasions in six years, it is alleged in court

 Pedestrians are reflected in a Westpac logo in Sydney.
 Australia’s financial crime fighting agency has accused the bank of the biggest breach of money laundering laws in the nation’s history.
 Photograph: Brent Lewin/Bloomberg